Matter-free gravitational collapse and the equivalence principle: Non-stationary metric

-This independence from the function \(b(t)\) is because Einstein's equations, which govern only the local metric, are not sufficient to fully describe the dynamics of space with a \textit{changing boundary}\footnote{The recognition that the wormhole throat constitutes an independent topological variable has precedent in the thin-shell wormhole literature \citep{visser2,visser}, where the throat radius enters as the configuration variable in a Wheeler-De Witt quantization.
+This independence from the function \(b(t)\) arises because Einstein's equations, which govern only the local metric, are not sufficient to fully describe the dynamics of space with a \textit{changing boundary}\footnote{The recognition that the wormhole throat constitutes an independent topological variable has precedent in the thin-shell wormhole literature \citep{visser2,visser}, where the throat radius enters as the configuration variable in a Wheeler-De Witt quantization.
 The dynamical or statistical treatment of the topological variables has long been considered in discussions of topology change \citep{geroh,sorkin,horowitz,deborde}, wormhole formation \citep{hawking,visser,koga}, and topological quantum field theory \citep{atiyah,witten}.
 More recently, \citep{borissova} derived an effective action for throat dynamics from first principles, showing that the throat radius is 'a single degree of freedom' governed by its own equation of motion derived from the Israel junction formalism. \citep{dimaschko} extended this concept to \textit{degenerate} wormholes, where the standard Einstein equations are insufficient.
 It was also shown that a direct application of the principle of least action allows one to include topological degrees of freedom in the analysis.}.
 As shown in \citep{dimaschko}, for such a complete description, the principle of least action must be directly used.
-On the one hand, this principle provides the Einstein's equations themselves, which determine the local geometry of the space.
+On the one hand, this principle provides Einstein's equations themselves, which determine the local geometry of the space.
 On the other hand, this same principle determines the global topology of the space and, in particular, the dynamics of the wormhole boundary.

 A similar approach could be taken to determine the dependence \(b(t)\) that describes the collapse of a traversable wormhole.
-However, here we will do this more simply – directly using the equivalence principle.
+However, here we will do this more simply, by directly applying the equivalence principle.